ar-android/AQuery/README.md

 * **Ahmad Rosid** - *Initial work* - [Ahmad Rosid](https://github.com/ar-android)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/ar-android/AQuery/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc